Chest Wall Stabilization: What You Need To Know

 Dr. Michael Rose: The breastbone is cut right down the middle in most cardiac surgery to access the heart, which is right behind the sternum (breastbone).
 After cardiac surgery, the cardiac surgeon uses strong wires to knit the two sides of the bone back together in the middle of your chest.
 Unfortunately, for a small percentage of patients, the bone doesn’t heal together properly, and over time, the wires loosen or break, and the symptoms of sternal instability begin.

 Q: What happens if this condition is left untreated?

 Dr. Michael Rose: Fortunately, having an unstable sternum rarely causes immediate life-threatening problems.
-Many people just simply live with the unstable sternum because it doesn’t bother them too much.
+Many people just simply live with an unstable sternum because it doesn’t bother them too much.
 However, for some people, the symptoms are significant.
-Some potential problems include: infection, bleeding, fractures of the sternum, pain, and shortness of breath.
-In rare cases the broken wires can puncture down into the heart cavity or come through the skin.
+Some potential problems include infection, bleeding, fractures of the sternum, pain, and shortness of breath.
+In rare cases, the broken wires can puncture down into the heart cavity or come through the skin.
 For people with symptoms, treatment is recommended.

 Q: How do you treat this condition?
 How does your treatment differ from other surgical treatments?

 Some surgeons simply re-wire the sternum back together.
 Some use fancy zip-ties to knit the sternum back together.
-We have found that the technique of using plates and screws to have a higher success rate with fewer complications than these other two methods.
+We have found that the technique of using plates and screws has a higher success rate with fewer complications than these other two methods.

 Q: How do you determine if a patient is a candidate for surgery?